How to Trade with a MACD Indicator

 The following are just a few of the many ways the MACD indicator can be used:

 Divergence Between Price and MACD

-Divergence between peaks and troughs on the price chart and MACD are a very good indicator of pending trend changes or retracements.
-If the price forms higher highs, while the MACD forms lower highs, there’s a good chance the trend is about to reverse, or a meaningful retreatment will occur.
+The divergence between peaks and troughs on the price chart and MACD is a very good indicator of pending trend changes or retracements.
+If the price forms higher highs, while the MACD forms lower highs, there’s a good chance the trend is about to reverse, or meaningful retreatment will occur.
 The reverse is true during a downtrend; if the price chart forms a lower low, while the MACD forms a higher low, there’s a very good chance of a retracement or a change in trend occurring.